polterguy/magic/backend/files/misc/common-startup-files/default.md

 }
 ___

-Description of arguments:
+Arguments:

-The above can have a [QUERY] value being for instance "Create module", or "Delete file", etc. This might provide you with another function you can respond with to perform the task the user is asking you to do.
+The above can have a [QUERY] value being for instance "Create module", "Delete file", or "Facebook specification", etc. This might provide you with another function or additional information you can use to perform the task the user is asking you to do or answer the user's questions.

 If you still cannot find the function required to perform the user's request after having executed this function, then inform the user that you cannot perform the task the user is asking you to do.